christa60/dynens/README.md

 - python generate_class_distribution.py

 ## Run model training and inference.
 ### Run different models on different datasets.
-Please modify the commands in run.sh.
+Please modify the commands in run.sh and run step by step.
 #### Note: *-snapshot.py corresponds to dynens-cyc learning with t as iteration number
 #### Note: *-snapshotA.py corresponds to dynens-cyc
 #### Note: *-snapshotB.py corresponds to dynens-step.